NLewe/Bayes-interaction-niche/README.md

 ## Part 2 Renaming and dada2 pipeline
 - This file contains the R-code to first name the files based on their sample name, followed by inferring amplicon sequence variants (ASVs) using the DADA2 pipeline.
 Sequences are merged and the steps of the dada2 are tracked by counting the number of sequence reads after each step.
 - output: a sequence table for each experiment, saved as "seqtab.rds" , a table ("track_reads.csv") tracking the read numbers per sample for each step of the pipeline.
+The code is given in a form that allows the user to change it to its own directory structures: change the mention of "path/to/directory" or similar to their directory structure.

 #### Files needed
 - Part2_RenameSamples_Inference_ASVs.R